What You're Actually Seeing

 Why People Get It Wrong

 Two people in nearby towns can have completely different experiences.
-One catches it perfectly through a gap in the clouds; the other sees nothing because of a treeline.
-Twilight alone doesn't guarantee a jellyfish — geometry has to be right, weather has to cooperate, and you have to be looking in the right direction at the right time.
+One catches it through a gap in the clouds; the other sees nothing because of a treeline.
+Twilight alone does not guarantee a jellyfish: geometry has to be right, weather has to cooperate, and you have to be looking in the right direction at the right time.

 Using JEP to Plan Your Night

-JEP — Jellyfish Exposure Potential — is our way of turning the physics into a planning tool.
-It shows up on launch detail pages as a score and probability estimate.
+JEP - Jellyfish Exposure Potential - turns the physics into a viewing decision.
+It appears on launch detail pages as a recommendation, score, and model details.

 Important caveat: JEP is a decision tool, not a promise.
 High JEP means conditions look favorable.
-Low JEP means geometry is weak right now.
-But local weather, last-minute schedule changes, and your specific viewing location all matter.
+Low JEP means geometry or visibility is weak right now.
+Local weather, last-minute schedule changes, and the exact viewpoint still matter.

 - High JEP: worth prioritizing - show up early, stay for 10+ minutes